jblang/GameController/README.md

 ## Numeric Keypad Buttons

+ColecoVision controllers had a numeric keypad laid out like a touch-tone phone.
 Most ColecoVision games require the keypad to select a skill level before you can start them.
-To support these games when using a Sega controller or Atari joystick, I have put buttons on the board itself.
+To support these games when using a Sega controller or Atari joystick, I have put buttons on the board itself that emulate the ColecoVision keypad.
 There are two rows of buttons laid out as follows:

 ```
 1 2 3 4 * #
 5 6 7 8 9 0
 ```

-Besides the skill level select, most games only use the keypad for things like pause and restart, so not having them on the controller is not a big hardship.
+Besides the skill level select, most games only use the keypad for things like pause and restart, so not having them on the controller is not usually a big hardship.

-For Player 1, `J2` selects between keypad input from the on-board buttons (left position) and pass-through from the controller (right position).
-Pass-through mode should be selected when using actual ColecoVision controllers or if you want to use a 6-button Sega controller with software that supports it directly rather than ColecoVision games.
+`J2` selects between keypad input using the on-board buttons (left position) and pass-through from the controller (right position).
+On-board buttons should be enabled if you want to use Sega or Atari controllers with ColecoVision games.
+Pass-through mode should be enabled when using actual ColecoVision controllers or if you want to use a 6-button Sega controller with software that supports it directly.
+When using non-ColecoVision controllers in passthrough mode, pressing two directions at once may be erroneously interpreted as keypad input by ColecoVision games.

-Player 2 input is always passed through directly from the controller (there was no room on the board for an additional multiplexer, much less the diodes or buttons).
-When not using ColecoVision controllers, it's possible that Player 2 pressing two directions at once will be erroneously interpreted as keypad input.
+On REV2 boards, `J2` only affects Player 1 input, while Player 2 input is always passed through directly from the controller.
+On REV3 boards, the onboard buttons are used for both Player 1 and Player 2 when `J2` is not in passthrough mode.

 ## Ports